maxgalbu/SublimeLinter-contrib-twiglint/README.md

 To make sure that `twig-lint` works, you have two choices:

 - Add `~/.composer/vendor/bin` to your PATH
-- Add the path where `twig-lint` in the SublimeLinter user config (Package Settings > SublimeLinter > Settings - User) in the “paths” key, example:
+- Add the path to the folder where `twig-lint` is installed in the SublimeLinter user config (Package Settings > SublimeLinter > Settings - User) in the “paths” key, example:

 ```json
 {